Moss' logic for ordered coalgebras: Moss' logic for ordered coalgebras

-It is shown in~\cite{kissvenema} that the two modalities $\nabla$ and $\Delta$ are mutually definable already in the positive fragment of the classical Moss' logic.
-Their mutual definability is used in~\cite{bpv13} in designing a two-sided sequent proof system for the logic.
-We will state a similar fact in our setting in the following two propositions.
-They will become useful in the next section, when we define a sequent proof system.
+\end{enumerate} \end{exa} To compare the current setting with the classical Moss' logic: It was shown in~\cite{kissvenema} that the two modalities $\nabla$ and $\Delta$ are mutually definable already in the positive fragment of the classical Moss' logic.
+Their mutual definability was used in~\cite{bpv13} in designing a two-sided sequent proof system for the logic.
+We will state a similar fact in the poset-setting in the following two propositions.
+They will be applied in the next section, when we define a sequent proof system.

 \begin{prop} For each coalgebra $c: X\to TX$ and every semantics relation $\Vdash_c$, the relations

 and

 are equal.